 Most aspiring entrepreneurs are focused on making more money.
-A problem with that approach is that it leads to short term thinking.
+A problem with that approach is that it often leads to short term thinking.

-In general, I’ve found that when people focus less on money and more on the underlying value they are creating, they end up being happier and doing better.
-I know many people who “get paid too much to leave their jobs,” but their jobs don’t allow them to get good at creating wealth in the world.
-In the long run these people are probably (probably) losing money.
+I’ve found that when people focus less on money, and more on the underlying value they are creating, they end up being happier and doing better.
+Most people that I know who are ruthlessly focused on money can’t seem to figure out how to get enough.

 When I quit my day job, I was poorer than I was when I started my career.
 I used my big salary to get a lot of credit and act like an idiot.

-Now that I’ve finally got my hands on some cash, I have experienced the most cliched reaction possible:
+Now that I’ve finally got my hands on some cash, I have experienced the most cliched reaction possible: I feel the same.

-With or without the money, I’d be focused on the same thing.
-Creating organizations that I believe are valuable.
+With or without the money, I’d be focused on the same thing– creating organizations that I believe are valuable.

-It got me thinking.
-Most people believe it’s money that stands between them and living the life they want.
+It got me thinking: most people believe it’s money that stands between them and living the life they want.
+I don’t think that’s true.

 People don’t live the lives they want because they prefer to be normal.

 One of the things I love about traveling around the world is seeing face to face so many different versions of what my life might have been.
-It frees me up to say “fuck it, I can do weird shit.”
+It frees me up to say “fuck it… I can do weird shit.”

 Here’s one weird thing you can do to become an entrepreneur: you can reduce your living expenses to almost nothing.
+I learned from Dave Ramsey that in order to live like nobody else, you have to live like nobody else.

 It’s this type of thinking that lead me to drive a $350 car.